wix-incubator/wix-code-docs/wix-pricing-plans-v2/wix-pricing-plans-v2/guides/pricing-plans-intro.md

 When setting up your site to accept pricing plans, define the plans you want to offer [using the Dashboard](https://support.wix.com/en/article/creating-a-plan-in-pricing-plans) or [using the Pricing Plans' Plans APIs](wix-pricing-plans-v2/plans).

+### Creating plans
+In order to build user presence and generate revenue on your site, Wix provides you with the ability to offer a robust selection of different pricing plans.
+You can customize your plans by price, expiration, terms, included services, and more in accordance with each plans unique [pricing models](../Plans/guides/pricing-models.md).

+The [Plans API](https://www.wix.com/velo/reference/wix-pricing-plans-v2/plans) exposes the ability to create, edit, and manage your plans, in code, allowing you to customize and enhance your site for user and administrative experience.

 ### Managing orders